Bringing Our Community Back Together

 Will all students be returning to campus this fall?

-We are planning for a full return to campus this fall and are currently exploring how to safely offer the highest possible number of in-person learning experiences.
-In addition to our in-person learning experiences, we may also be in a position to continue to offer some virtual programming and services this fall and will be introducing a number of flexible delivery courses.
+We are planning for a full return to campus this fall; however, some graduate programs (MISAM, MISSM, MScIT) will remain online until January 2022.
+In addition to our in-person learning experiences, we will be introducing a number of flexible delivery courses.

 Will student residences be open?

 Yes.
 We are planning to operate our student residences at full capacity this fall.
 Students will need to be vaccinated against COVID-19 to be eligible to live on campus.

 Are vaccines mandatory?

 Yes.
 Beginning October 4, 2021, CUE will require proof of vaccination (at least one dose); proof of a negative PCR or rapid test if the first vaccine dose was taken less than two weeks prior to October 4; or, documentation of an exemption based on medical or other protected grounds outlined in the Alberta Human Rights Act, in order to attend campus.
 After October 25, 2021, members of the CUE community who cannot establish that they have had two doses of approved vaccine, or who have not received an exemption based on a valid medical or human rights-based accommodation, will not be permitted to attend campus.

 I am not comfortable returning to campus at this time.
 What can I do?